syncd010/AoC2024/README.md

 ## [Day 2](https://adventofcode.com/2024/day/2)

+Part two was surprisingly twisted, so early in the game.

 **Input parsing:** Vector of vector of integers

 **Part one solution:** Check that each sequence is increasing or decreasing, respecting the bounds, by taking the difference between adjacent elements.

-**Part two solution:** Surprisingly twisted.
-The straightforward and inefficient way to solve it is to iteratively remove each value from a sequence and check if it is valid, but we can do much better, by identifying the index of the first sequence break and just remove the element at that index (and the successor), and check if the sequence is valid.
+**Part two solution:** The straightforward and inefficient way to solve it is to iteratively remove each value from a sequence and check if it is valid, but we can do much better, by identifying the index of the first sequence break and just remove the element at that index (and the successor), and check if the sequence is valid.

 ## [Day 3](https://adventofcode.com/2024/day/3)